davisgary/searchity/README.md

 3. Install the project's dependencies `npm install`
 4. Run the dev server `npm run dev`

-Your site will be running at <http://localhost:3000>
+The site will be running at <http://localhost:3000>

 ## Tech Stack